 Professor of Medicine (General Medicine); Associate Dean for Student Research, Office of Education; Co-Director, National Clinician Scholars Program

-- Sarwat Chaudhry, MD is a board-certified internist who completed her clinical training at the University of Chicago.
-She came to Yale for the Robert Wood Johnson Clinical Scholars Program, and now holds a faculty position as Associate Professor of Medicine in the Section of General Medicine.
-Her work focuses on improving the care and outcomes of hospitalized patients, with a focus on older patients hospitalized for cardiovascular disease.
-Dr. Chaudhry serves as Associate Dean of Student Research and is Co-Director of the National Clinician Scholars Program at Yale.
+- Sarwat Chaudhry, MD is a board-certified internist who completed her clinical training at the University of Chicago before coming to Yale for postdoctoral fellowship training in the Clinical Scholars Program.
+She holds a faculty position as Professor of Medicine in the Section of General Medicine.
+She also serves as Associate Dean of Student Research and Co-Director of the National Clinician Scholars Program.
+Dr. Chaudhry leads an active portfolio of NIH-funded research, focusing primarily on diversifying the physician and physician-scientist workforce.
+She is also leading work focused on improving the quality and safety of hospital-based care.

-Professor of Medicine (General Medicine); Associate Dean for Student Research, Office of Education; Co-Director, National Clinician Scholars ProgramSarwat Chaudhry, MD is a board-certified internist who completed her clinical training at the University of Chicago.
-She came to Yale for the Robert Wood Johnson Clinical Scholars Program, and now holds a faculty position as Associate Professor of Medicine in the Section of General Medicine.
-Her work focuses on improving the care and outcomes of hospitalized patients, with a focus on older patients hospitalized for cardiovascular disease.
-Dr. Chaudhry serves as Associate Dean of Student Research and is Co-Director of the National Clinician Scholars Program at Yale.
+Professor of Medicine (General Medicine); Associate Dean for Student Research, Office of Education; Co-Director, National Clinician Scholars ProgramSarwat Chaudhry, MD is a board-certified internist who completed her clinical training at the University of Chicago before coming to Yale for postdoctoral fellowship training in the Clinical Scholars Program.
+She holds a faculty position as Professor of Medicine in the Section of General Medicine.
+She also serves as Associate Dean of Student Research and Co-Director of the National Clinician Scholars Program.
+Dr. Chaudhry leads an active portfolio of NIH-funded research, focusing primarily on diversifying the physician and physician-scientist workforce.
+She is also leading work focused on improving the quality and safety of hospital-based care.